thakursaurabh1998/currency-converter/README.md

     docker build --tag cc-server .
     ```

     This will build a docker image of the application.
+You'll also see the tests running.
+    Additionally you can run `npm test --prefix=backend` on the root directory.

 4. Now to start the app using the above built docker image run the command: